Which is the Healthiest Subway Salad?

 Second, stick with lean meats such as the turkey breast or the chicken breast.
 I asked what most people get on for their salad and it was either tuna or chicken breast so I decided to try two different salads.

 The final question is dressing.
-Subway has so many different “sauces” that it is hard to know what to choose.
+Subway salad dressings are extensiveI It is hard to know what to choose.
 Here are the lighter options:

 - Vinegar (0 calories) with or without oil (45 calories)

 - Sweet Onion Sauce (40 calories)